marcov/tech-notes/docs/Lang-CXX/constructors-and-initialization.md

   contrary, the constructor is explicitly defaulted, but is (I think) syntax sugar.

-- We are not calling the constructor, so the object _default initialized_.
+- We are not calling the constructor, so the object is _default initialized_.

 - Despite of this, the objet members are in a undetermined state.